Grant & Fellowship

-The Graduate Research & Grant Assistant is a resource offered to graduate students seeking external funding opportunities to support the pursuit of their graduate degree.
-The goal is to assist students in learning how to identify and apply for merit-based grants and fellowships to support their graduate study.
+The Office of Scholar Development and Fellowship Advising supports graduate students seeking external funding opportunities to enrich their pursuit of a graduate degree.
+Its goal is to assist students in learning how to identify and apply for merit-based grants and fellowships to support their graduate studies.
 The process of applying for funding can be challenging, but it doesn’t have to be intimidating.
-Resources are available to help students successfully navigate the external funding landscape, develop plans for integrating the practice of applying for funding into their graduate careers, craft competitive funding applications, and build professional skills that can have a transformative impact on their graduate scholarship and future careers.
+The office provides resources for navigating external funding, integrating funding applications into graduate careers, creating competitive applications, and developing professional skills.
+These resources can have a positive impact on graduate scholarship and future careers.